Actify

 Monthly Remote Culture Report

-📊 Remote Team Culture — [Month] Report Signals (Daily): • Average daily posts in #morning-signal: [N] / [Team size] • Most active day: [Day] Rhythms (Weekly): • Playlist participation: [N] listeners/reactions • Photo/prompt threads: [N] unique contributors Events (Monthly): • Coffee roulette pairs completed: [N] / [Total pairs] • Group event attendance: [N] ([X]%) Overall: • Team connectedness score: [X]/5 (previous month: [Y]/5) • Remote-specific retention: [X]% (company average: [Y]%) Insight: [One sentence on what's working] Next month: [Planned adjustment or new activity] Cost: $[X] ($[Y]/person/month)
+📊 Remote Team Culture — [Month] Signals (Daily): • Avg daily posts in #morning-signal: [N] / [Team size] • Most active day: [Day] Rhythms (Weekly): • Playlist engagement: [N] listeners/reactions • Prompt threads: [N] unique contributors Events (Monthly): • Coffee roulette pairs completed: [N] / [Total] • Group event attendance: [N] ([X]%) Overall: • Connectedness score: [X]/5 (last month: [Y]/5) • Remote retention: [X]% (company avg: [Y]%) What's working: [One sentence] Next month: [Planned tweak or new activity] Cost: $[X] total ($[Y]/person/month)

 Track the connectedness score monthly.
 Seeing it climb from 2.9 to 4.4 over 10 weeks is the most compelling story for leadership.